molarmanful/kirsch/README.md

 possible.
 If bitmap fonts are not supported on your platform (e.g. Windows, VSCode), then use the TTF at font sizes that are multiples of 16px.

-> **Quick Tip**: If you need font size in pt, use the following conversion:
+> \[!TIP\]
 >
+> If you need font size in pt, use the following conversion:
+>
 > `pt = px * 72 / dpi`
 >
 > e.g. 16px on a 96dpi screen is `16px * 72 / 96dpi = 12pt`.

+### Nerd Fonts

+kirsch comes with custom Nerd Fonts glyphs.
+Support is still WIP.
+For the sake of visual clarity, kirsch's Nerd Fonts glyphs tend to bleed heavily beyond their widths.
+I've drawn these glyphs with the expectation that they will look best when padded before and after with a single space.

-Patched Nerd Fonts are available.
+Patched Nerd Fonts that cover the rest of the Nerd Fonts are available.
 The "Mono" variant uses smaller glyphs (single- instead of double-width) and works for terminals that can't mix widths.

 ### Nixpkgs